Unimodular Hausdorff and Minkowski Dimensions: The Unimodular Minkowski and Hausdorff Dimensions

 \subsection{The Unimodular Minkowski Dimension}

 \begin{definition} Let $[\bs D, \bs o]$ be a unimodular discrete space and {$r\geq 0$}.
-An \defstyle{equivariant $r$-covering} $\bs R$ of $\bs D$ is an equivariant subset of $\bs D$ (Definition~\ref{def:subset}) such that the set of balls $\{N_r(v):v\in \bs R_{\bs D}\}$ of radius $r$ cover $\bs D$ almost surely.
-Here, the same symbol $\bs R$ is used for the following equivariant process (Definition~\ref{def:equivProcess}): For $v\in \bs D$,
+An \defstyle{equivariant $r$-covering} $\bs R$ of $\bs D$ is an equivariant subset of $\bs D$ such that the set of balls $\{N_r(v):v\in \bs R_{\bs D}\}$ cover $\bs D$ almost surely.
+Here, the same symbol $\bs R$ is used for the following equivariant process (Definition~\ref{def:equivProcess}):